ataul-ui/backend-early-alzheimers/README.md

 I COULD DO GITHUB ACTIONS ON THIS PROJECT!!!!
 I FORGOT WHAT WAY IT WAS, I'LL LOOKS THROUGH MY NOTES AND UPDATE THIS

+Tests will depend on country and culture, to see tests that my group did for US patients follow this link: https://github.com/ataul-ui/novo-early-alzhimers

 This repository contains the backend code for an early Alzheimer's detection system.
 The system is designed to analyze various data sources, such as ocular data, speech data, and stress data, to detect early signs of Alzheimer's disease in individuals.